 In 1982 Wells took the additional step of publicizing his rat poison by commissioning sheet music to sing its praises, anticipating the advertising jingle.
 The song was created by two well-known music men of the time.
 W. A. Boston wrote the lyrics including the chorus, repeated several times, that opens this post.
 The music, by Juniper Jones, was suggested as suitable for dancing.

-Note: Thanks to Professor Loren Gatch for much of the information provided in this post as well as for a number of the images shown here.
-Professor Gatch was associated with the University of Oklahoma when he published an article on Wells and his anti-Chinese bias.
+Note: Thanks to Prof. Loren Gatch for much of the information provided in this post as well as for a number of the images shown here.
+Prof. Gatch was associated with the University of Oklahoma when he published an article on Wells and his anti-Chinese bias.